 - any other activity that resulted in the production of “contributions of tangible things of economic value” (e.g., exchanging services with neighbors).

 - the same type of replacement service expense benefit payable in non-death cases.

 The courts have also held that survivor’s loss benefits are not to be reduced by amounts attributable to the personal consumption of the decedent.
 See Miller v State Farm Mut Auto Ins Co, 410 Mich 538 (1981).

 Unlike non-death cases, where it is possible to recover work-loss benefits up to the monthly maximum plus an additional amount of $20 per day in replacement service expenses, all elements of survivor’s loss benefits are capped by the monthly maximum limitation, including the replacement service component.
 Therefore, the total of all elements of the survivor’s loss claim cannot exceed the monthly maximum cap applicable to no-fault work loss benefits.

-In addition, children over 18 but physically or mentally incapacitated from earning are considered a dependent of a parent with whom the child lives or from whom the child was receiving support regularly at the time of the parent’s death.
-Dependency continues for children over the age of 18 if they are engaged “full-time in a formal program of academic or vocational education or training.”
+In addition, children over 18 but physically or mentally incapacitated from earning are considered a dependent of (1) a parent with whom the child lives, or (2) a parent who providing the child with regular support at the time of the parent’s death.
+Dependency can also continue for children over the age of 18 who are engaged “full-time in a formal program of academic or vocational education or training.”